makyo/writing/work/claw17/disappearance/index.md

 Tonight, I'm dyeing a diamond shape into the white down my front.
 It'll sit just above my breasts, with a tendril curling down beneath them, and another tendril curling up over my front to my neck.
 I can hide it with a scarf if I need, but otherwise, it'll peek up from above my shirt.
 Just a little tease.
 One that could go 'sexy' when I want, or just 'artsy' otherwise.

 The thought's actually quite embarrassing, but it's been a long time since sex.
-Jarred and I were pretty into it at first, but then it became routine, then scarce.
+Jarred and I were pretty into it at first, but then it became routine, and then scarce.
 We hadn't fucked for a month before I took off, and since then I'd been too busy hiding to worry about it.

 With this new arrangement with Adam, though, I don't know.